MicahElliott/mrswlf/README.md

 It makes LSBs (lateral) significantly worse, but reaching for `b` isn't nearly as bad as I had expected.
 And makes for a pretty easy `ph` alt.

-Another (optional) move here is putting `v` on top-index.
+Another (optional) move here is putting `v` on top-index (and using _Magic_ elsewhere if you like).
 It eliminated the scissory `v_l` trigram that had been feeling awkward.
 This move turned out to be really helpful.
 It also had the great side-effect of putting punctuation symmetrimcally on both upper pinkies, which is great for multiple "leader keys" (`-` and `'`) as introduced by Vim.
 Eg, `-p` is the "project" menu, and `'g` is for starting git commands.
 Maybe `-` isn't a good leader (`q` instead) but you get the point ... kinda.
 So maybe I'll swap `q` and `-`.

+You could actually swap `p` and `v` from that if you prefer to not have to relearn the `p`; stats only slightly worse.
+And then no philosophers will be upset.
+Ie, top would be: `x f p q j v u y`.

+Putting that all together, we come to by personal favorite:

 ```
 - x f V q   j P u y '